-The fruit salad here is a slightly spicy version of the "sunshine".
+The fruit salad is here in a slightly spicy "sunshine" version.
 Clean and cut yellow fruit: peaches, nectarines, pineapples, mangoes, apricots...
-Make a fruit syrup by collecting the juice of cooked fruit (peaches, nectarines, pineapples) and passing it through a strainer.
+Make a fruit syrup by collecting the juice of cooked fruit (peaches, nectarines, pineapples) and passing it through a sieve.
 Reduce the juice with cane sugar.
-Coat your fruit salad and add pepper.
+Coat your fruit salad with fruit and pepper.